 This policy was developed and is reviewed and monitored through consultation with the TPS Senior Management Team (SMT).
-It applies to all members of the school community: Pupils Teachers in TPS, TPPS, EYFS (both permanent and supply teachers, and specialist teachers e.g. for music, dance and drama) Teaching Assistants in TPS, TPPS, EYFS Learning Success Assistants School counsellor/s School medical staff Office staff in TPS and TPPS School librarian/s Catering staff Caretakers
+It applies to all members of the school community:

+Teachers in TPPS, EYFS (both permanent and supply teachers, and specialist teachers e.g. for music, dance and drama)

+Teaching Assistants in TPPS, EYFS Learning Success Assistants School counsellor/s School medical staff Office staff in TPPS School librarian/s Catering staff

+Caretakers Parents/carers

-- Science and DT laboratory technicians Parents/carers - School Governors
+School Governors